flagpolejs/flagpole/docs/assertion-schema.md

 ## Methods

+### isValid(schema: any, root: any): boolean

+This will sychronously return either true or false.

 ### validate(schema: any, root: any): Promise<boolean>

-This will always resolve either true or false.
+This will resolve either true or false.
+This returns a promise in order to match the `validate` method in the `Ajv` library.